ODonnchadha/blockchain-basics/NOTES.md

     3. Building a block and adding it in the blockchain is the task of the miner nodes (optional.)
     4. In public blockchain it is computationally difficult to add a block to prevent attacks.
     5. Miners try to guess a nonce in such a way that if it gets crunched with the most recent block's fingerprint then it will create a new fingerprint which will be less that the last/most recent block in the blokchain.
+- *Our* definition: "Blockchain is a consensus-based secure decentralized public/private database which stores information immutably over peer-to-peer network."

+- Private versus public Blockchain:
+    1. Public blockchain:
+        - Anyone can read/write without explicit authorization.
+        - More complex rules for better security.
+        - Complex consensus algorithm.
+        - Computationally expensive to mine and add a block.
+        - No one owns it.
+        - Computational power is distributed globally.
+    2. Private blockchain:
+        - Only authorized nodes can read/write without explicit authorization.
+        - Security cn be implemented easily.
+        - Only the authorized node can be the arbitrator for any dispute.
+        - Easy or computationally less expensive to add a block.
+        - One of more private entities own the Blockchain.
+        - Many things can be replaced by legal contract giving more control to one party.

+- How transactions get executed and distributed:
+    - e.g.:
+    1. Alice in US wants to send Bob in Australia $10.00.
+    2. She will execute the transaction via net banking.
+    3. Bank will take 3-4 days for cross-border transaction and charges a percentage of $0.50.
+    4. Alice's bank is acting as a trusted third party.
+    - Cost/delay make this a very unattractive option.
+    - What if the money os to be used for a medical emergency?
+    - Blockchain e.g.:
+    1. Alice -> $10.00 -> Bob.
+Within a few seconds.

+- Consensus: How the conflicts are being resolved.

 ## Summary